PE & Sports Premium

-All of our children in Year 5 attend swimming every Friday afternoon (on hold due to COVID19) at the Gutmann Swimmming Pool.
+All of our children in Year 5 attend swimming lessons every Friday afternoon (on hold due to COVID19) at the Gutmann Swimming Pool.
 The children attend for half a year and work towards the required competencies.
 When children have not achieved the required competencies we fund extra small group or one to one sessions in the last week of the summer term each year.

 Children who can swim 25m: